Cubulating random quotients of hyperbolic cubulated groups: Introduction

-In the above theorem, the density of the random presentation $G/ \nclose{g_1, \ldots, g_k}$ is $\frac{c}{b}$.
-Thus all densities in the conclusion of \Cref{Thm:main} are at most $\frac{1}{41}$, and might be lower, depending on the value of $a$.
-This low density for a cubulation result contrasts with Ollivier's theorem \cite[Theorem 3]{Ollivier:PhaseTransition}, which applies at all densities up to $\frac{1}{2}$ but only ensures the hyperbolicity of the quotient.
+In \Cref{Thm:main}, the density of the random presentation $G/ \nclose{g_1, \ldots, g_k}$ is $\frac{c}{b}$.
+Thus all densities in the conclusion of the theorem are at most $\frac{1}{41}$, and might be lower, depending on the value of $a$.
+This is considerably lower than the densities appearing in the theorems surveyed at the start of the Introduction.
+The primary reason for needing the low density is that \Cref{Thm:main} is proved by establishing that random quotients of $G$ satisfy the $C'(\frac{1}{20})$ cubical small cancellation condition.
+(See \Cref{Def:Piece} for the definition and \Cref{Thm:C'20Proper} for the precise statement that $C'(\frac{1}{20})$ plus several mild hypotheses implies cubulation of the quotient.)
+Indeed, the probabilistic pigeonhole principle \cite[p.
+31]{Ollivier05invitation} implies that at any density larger than $\frac{1}{40}$ there will almost surely be pieces that fellow-travel for more than $\frac{1}{20}$ of their length.
+Thus our density hypotheses are nearly optimal for ensuring $C'(\frac{1}{20})$ small cancellation.

+Strengthening \Cref{Thm:main} beyond density $\frac{1}{40}$ would require one of two improvements.
+First, one could attempt to strengthen \Cref{Thm:C'20Proper} and establish the cubulation of $C'(\alpha)$ quotients for some parameter $\alpha > \frac{1}{20}$.
+Second, one could move away from small cancellation theory entirely, for instance by employing isoperimetric inequalities for van Kampen diagrams as in the work of Ollivier and Wise~\cite{OllivierWiseDensity}.
+This is also the approach employed in Ollivier's work on quotients of torsion-free hyperbolic groups~\cite[Thm 3]{Ollivier:PhaseTransition}, which applies at all densities up to $\frac{1}{2}$ but only ensures the hyperbolicity of the quotient.

 We remark that so long as $G \ncong \integers$, the main theorem is non-vacuous, meaning $a < b$, because hyperplane stabilizers in $G$ have strictly lower growth exponents than $G$ itself.
-See \cite[Theorem 1.3]{DahmaniFuterWise} and \Cref{Thm:SubgroupGrowth} below.
+See \cite[Thm 1.3]{DahmaniFuterWise} and \Cref{Thm:SubgroupGrowth} below.
 Thus we may always pick $c > 0$ in \Cref{Thm:main}.
 This leads to the following corollary:

-\begin{cor} Let $X$ be a compact nonpositively curved cube complex, such that $\pi_1 X$ is hyperbolic and nonelementary.
+\begin{cor} Let $X$ be a compact non-positively curved cube complex, such that $\pi_1 X$ is hyperbolic and nonelementary.
 Then, at a sufficiently low density, generic quotients of $\pi_1 X$ are cocompactly cubulated and hyperbolic. \end{cor}

 For instance, if $G$ is a surface group and the hyperplane stabilizers are cyclic (which occurs in the standard cubulations of $G$), we have $a = 0$, hence random quotients of $G$ are cubulated and hyperbolic at density $\frac{1}{41}$.
-This is far lower than the density at which the corresponding conclusion is known for free groups.
-Thus we believe the constants in \Cref{Thm:main} can be improved considerably, especially for surface groups.
-See \Cref{Prob:SurfaceOptimalDensity}.
+This is far lower than the density of $\frac{1}{6}$ at which the corresponding conclusion is known for quotients of free groups.
+This supports our belief that the constants in \Cref{Thm:main} can be improved considerably, especially for surface groups.
+See \Cref{Prob:SurfaceOptimalDensity} and \Cref{Prob:GeneralOptimalDensity}.